Tanvirshahriargit/Decorative-Hub-client/README.md

 * [Setup](#setup)

 ## About Website
-* In this website you can see A Tarvel Website and Booking where you have to Go
+* In this website you can see A Nich Website and Purches Interesting Decoration Products

-* You can see our all information about Booking Pages
+* You can see our all Products about Explore Page

+* Youn can see your DeshBoard

-* Youn can see all booking information and price of a location
+* Youn can see all your orders and cancel your order

-* This Is best website to know about country and travelling
+* Youn can Provide your Valueable Reviews

+* If you Admin You Can see More Option in our site

+* You Can Signup Google and email and password

-* You Can log in with Google
+* You Can log in with Google and email and password

-* You Can See Your Orders And Remove Orders

 * An Admin Can see All orders and Update something anytimes